Boxing for fitness takes the fight to Parkinson’s disease

-Punchin Parko’s is developing a Train the Trainers course that will be ready later this year.
+Punchin Parko’s has a training course to teach PTs and other health and fitness professionals how to deliver this boxing training.
 As you may imagine, it takes a certain skillset to successfully deliver a boxing session to a group of Parkinson’s sufferers, many of whom are older adults.
 The course is designed to give trainers the know-how to be able to teach basic boxing skills and drills to participants, as well as how to grade participants and work with groups of individuals with a range of Parkinson’s symptoms.

 Once you develop the skills needed to teach a group of Punchin Parko’s participants, you’ll discover how much fun these classes are to deliver.
 Teaching people with Parkinson’s quickly becomes a highlight of your week.
 What they lack in speed, power and technique, they make up for with enthusiasm and humour.
 And over time, the improvements you’ll see in them will be incredibly rewarding.